kantord/headson/README.md

 - `head`/`tail` operate on bytes/lines - their output is not optimized for tree structures
 - `jq`: you need to craft filters to preview large JSON files
-- `hson` is like head/tail for trees: zero‑config, but it keeps structure and represents content as much as possible
+- `hson`: head/tail for trees—zero‑config by default; force text with `-i text` when you want raw lines

 ## Usage